CALL NOW FOR DETAILS ON OUR FANTASTIC HOME OF THE WEEK.

 Runwell falls within the borough of Chelmsford, and is close to the Districts of Basildon and Rochford.
 It has excellent rail connections into London from nearby Wickford station and is ideally situated for road travel to Southend or London.
 With an array of shops in close proximity and numerous schools, our Runwell development is ideally placed for your new home.

-Maple Grange at St Luke’s Park is situated just off of the A130, with the A132 running through Runwell providing a direct route to Wickford.
+St Luke’s Park is situated just off of the A130, with the A132 running through Runwell providing a direct route to Wickford.
 The A127 is within 5 miles of the development offering a direct route to Southend-On-Sea and road connections to London.
 You can easily access Chelmsford via the A130.
 Basildon and Billericay are approximately 6 miles to the west.

 Nearby Wickford Station (just 2.5 miles from the development) provides direct connections to Southend Airport in just 16 minutes and Southend Victoria in approximately 23 minutes.
 There is also a fast and frequent link to London Liverpool Street, which takes approximately 40 minutes.

 London Southend Airport is located approximately 12 miles from St Luke’s Park and offers flights within the UK plus to Europe and beyond.